 Arianrhod – whose name means Silver Wheel – is a shapeshifter who often appears as an owl of the night, the owl who sees in the darkness, who sees at once ahead and behind, whose wings are soft and silent.
 She is the weaver upon her wheel, braiding and binding her magic into the manifestation of the world and the destiny of its creatures.

 In the Celtic tradition, owls are associated with death, and could serve as guardians of the underworld and protectors of the dead.
 The newly dead encounter Arianrhod in her tower behind the dreamy glow of the northern lights, and here she serves as a guide to help them make their transition from life to death and then onward into their next incarnation.

-Death and life are woven together at this time in the occurrences of the natural world and in wisdom of Arianrhod.
-Acknowledgement and work with their interwoven nature can bring power to your dark moon release work this moonth.
-The 2 -3 days before new moon’s arrival is the optimal time for engaging in reflection and ritual to make this release.
+Death and life are woven together at this time of year in the occurrences of the natural world and in wisdom of Arianrhod.
+In yards and forest around my town, early bulbs and spring wildflowers are pushing their way up through the litter of dead leaves that have been their protection until now.
+Acknowledgement and work with this interwoven nature of life and death can bring power to your dark moon release work this moonth.
+Starting the 2 -3 days before new moon’s arrival is the optimal time for engaging in reflection and ritual to make this release.

 Do you record your dreams?
 If so, you are invited to look back at the dreams of the moonth for images that capture your attention, patterns that appear, and perhaps to see if any dream images had an echo in your waking life.

 If you don’t record or remember your dreams, you can pull 3 Tarot or oracles to show you the main themes of your dreams this moonth.
 (We dream each night, even if we don’t remember those dreams.)

 Then working with your reflections or your cards, ponder questions such as:

 - What are my dreams telling me about what is dead in my life (i.e. ready to be transformed)?